| Reading time: | 10 min |

 armie --version

-To verify everything is working after installation refer to
+To verify everything is working after installation, see

 Get started with Arm Instruction Emulator